Is Pennies & Zinc Objects Toxic to Birds?

 Quick Answer

 Yes, pennies & zinc objects is toxic to birds.
 Dangerous — zinc toxicosis from pennies minted after 1982.
 US pennies minted after 1982 are 97.5% zinc with a copper coating.
 When swallowed, stomach acid dissolves the zinc, causing zinc toxicosis — a condition that destroys red blood cells and can be fatal.
-Watch for symptoms like vomiting and diarrhea and orange-colored stool or urine.
+Watch for symptoms like vomiting and diarrhea & orange-colored stool or urine.

 Emergency

-If your bird was exposed, contact your vet or ASPCA Poison Control (888) 426-4435 immediately.
+If your bird has ingested pennies & zinc objects, contact your vet or ASPCA Poison Control (888-426-4435) immediately.

 Birds are extremely susceptible to zinc toxicosis.
 Zinc-coated cage hardware, clips, and bells are a common source of chronic poisoning.